-A violation of a condition or requirement of a permit constitutes a violation of the State's water quality laws, and subjects the discharger to penalties under Organization and powers, 38 M.R.S.A. § 349.
+A permit is required for the direct or indirect discharge of pollutants to waters of the State pursuant to Waste discharge licenses, 38 M.R.S.A. § 413.
+A violation of a condition or requirement of the permit constitutes a violation of the State's water quality laws, and subjects the discharger to penalties under Organization and powers, 38 M.R.S.A. § 349.
 Nothing in this permit is intended to limit the Department's authority under the waste discharge and water classification statutes or rules.
 This permit does not affect requirements under other applicable Maine statutes and Department rules.